NavigationContentFooter

 nano index.html

-4. Paste the following content in the file:
+4. Paste the following content into index.html:

 <!doctype html>